miquelromero/nes-css-vue/README.md

 ## Future plans

-If this works well but the limitations due to the original css code become more annoying, I will consider making this a standalone library that fixes and extends the original features of NES.css.
+If this works well but the limitations due to the original css code become more annoying, I will consider making this a standalone library that fixes and extends the original features of NES.css, as it has been done [here](https://kyr0.github.io/nes-ui-react/) (for React).

 ## Documentation